 - Prove that the creditor made an error.
 Creditors make errors just like anyone else, and it’s possible that a bank levy has been wrongfully placed on your account.
-If the debt isn’t yours, the amount is wrong or the debt resulted from identity theft, you can dispute the bank levy with the courts.
+If the debt isn’t yours, the amount is wrong or the debt resulted from identity theft, you can fight the bank levy in court.

 - Check if the debt is beyond the statute of limitations.
 If the debt is so old that it’s beyond the statute of limitations in your state, you can dispute the bank levy and have it removed.

 - Stop using your bank account.
 If a bank levy is in place and the creditor is able to keep withdrawing money, then you may want to stop adding money to the account until the situation is resolved.
-This won’t stop the bank levy per se, but it will limit the amount of money creditors can collect from you while you figure out your next steps.
+This won’t stop the bank levy, but it will limit the amount of money creditors can collect from you while you figure out your next steps.

 A bank levy is a heavy burden to bear, but you shouldn’t ignore yours.
 You’ll need to take some steps to remedy the situation, even if you ultimately have to file bankruptcy to get a fresh start.